|

 are my current favorites.

-For the outer layer, I use Goretex
+For the outer layer, I like Goretex

-or Windstopper booties.
+or Windstopper

-Carradice, maker of
+Carradice,

-have reported better luck.
+legs, but others have reported better luck.

 I avoid neoprene totally.
 Every time I have tried it, I just